presto8/prestoschoice/_posts/2016-09-14-cloud-storage.md

 For photo enthusiasts who don't want to spend any additional money and are also Amazon Prime members, and also are Linux nerds, I would recommend backing up your photos to Amazon Cloud for free.
-Amazon inclues raw photo files in its free photo program.
+Amazon includes raw photo files in its free photo program.
 [Rclone](http://rclone.org/) is a great program to sync your photos easily to Amazon Cloud.